githendumukiri/Novus/README.md

-Technology company with a business model derived from Apple and Amazon Manufactures devices
+Technology company with a business model derived from Apple and Amazon Novus manufactures devices such as
 Phones
 Laptops
 Tablets
-Smartwatches
+Smartwatches.
-Customers can request to be sellers but Must submit a seller request
+Customers can request to be sellers but must submit a seller request
 There aren’t any physical stores
 Distribution centers services orders directly from Novus 3rd party sellers handle their own distribution